 ALSO FROM YALE e360Can We Reduce CO2 Emissions And Grow the Global Economy?

-a professor of atmospheric science and agricultural meteorology at Iowa State University.
+With the number of wind turbines increasing across the state, more farmers understand how wind energy can coexist with agriculture, says Eugene Takle, a professor of atmospheric science and agricultural meteorology at Iowa State University.
 Furthermore, Takle says his early research on the effect of wind turbines on crops is showing that turbulence can actually promote photosynthesis and have a beneficial effect on crops.
 That’s because turbines mix up the air and increase plant motion, bringing both sunlight and some of the natural levels of carbon dioxide to lower leaves of the plants and promoting more CO2 capture by crops such as corn.

 “Turbines help to push that CO2 to the plant,” Takle says.
 “That’s important because if the plants are taking up more carbon, weight of grain and plants will increase.”